freemantg/glum/README.md

 - **Flutter:** A UI toolkit from Google for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - **Flutter Hooks:** A collection of utilities for managing state and other aspects of Flutter applications.
 - **Riverpod:** A pragmatic state management library.
-- **Auto Route:** An easy yet powerful routing solution, allowing for complex route patterns and transitions.
+- **Auto Route:** An easy yet powerful routing solution, that allows for complex route patterns and transitions.

 ### Backend:
 - **Freezed:** A code generator for unions/pattern-matching/copy in Dart.